HyejunJeong/typosquatting-detector/README.md

     ```

 2. Copy and paste typosquatting-detector.war from the project directory to the webapps directory under your Tomcat home directory.
-    > You may need to use ``sudo`` to access the Tomcat subdirectories.
+    > **Note:** You may need to use ``sudo`` to access the Tomcat subdirectories.

 3. In the Tomcat directory, run ``bin/catalina.sh run`` to start the server.
 Enter the IP address to bind the server to.
-    > It is recommended that you start Tomcat from the command line and not as a service because the server requires input from the console to start up.
+    > **Note:** It is recommended that you start Tomcat from the command line and not as a service because the server requires input from the console to start up.

 4. Go to [``localhost:8080/typosquatting-detector/search``](http://localhost:8080/typosquatting-detector/search) in a web browser.
 You should see the dashboard.